lucas-mior/brn2/cbase/c-guidelines.md

 - `char *string` without length: Avoid it at all costs:
   * literals can use `STRLIT("literal")` to pass themselves and their length cost-free;
-  * the 3 types above already know their length;
+  * the 3 representations above already know their length;
   * the only semi-justifiable reasons for using `char *string` without length
     are:
-    1. Interfacing with dumb API (get length with `strnlen32`/`strlen32` immediately and store it using one of the 3 types above).
+    1. Interfacing with dumb API (get length with `strnlen32`/`strlen32` immediately and store it using one of the 3 representations above).
     2. Sometimes, we only want to pass a "label"/"id" around, for debugging/logging/testing purposes.
 This is very very very rare, but it is valid to use `char *string` without length in this case.
 In this case,